• Skip to Content

 Admissions Classifications

-• General Admissions: All applicants who have successfully completed their undergraduate degree (BS or BA) and who meet all criteria for admissions as outlined under "Admission Requirements" can apply December 1 to March 15.
+• General Admission: All applicants who have successfully completed their undergraduate degree (BS or BA) and who meet all criteria for admissions can apply during the application period of December 1 to March 15.

-• Current Undergraduate Students: Students enrolled in their final year of undergraduate studies during the application period of December 1 to March 15 are eligible to apply to the program if the degree is conferred in May following the end of the application period.
+• Current Undergraduate Students: Students enrolled in their final year of undergraduate studies are eligible to apply if the degree will be completed in May following the end of the application period (December 1 to March 15).
 Students should submit their transcripts showing courses that are "in progress."
-Any offer of admission to the program is contingent upon successful completion of the baccalaureate degree with a 3.0 minimum GPA.
+Any offer of admission to the program is contingent upon successful completion and conferment of the baccalaureate degree.

 Each year, the Pathologists’ Assistant Program accepts 16 students.
 Applications are accepted between December 1 and March 15 for the class beginning the following January.
 The application fee is sixty dollars.
 A completed admissions packet contains the following:

-• Completed application form (electronic)
+• Completed electronic application form.

-• CV or resume
+• CV or resume.

-• Two recommendation letters
+• Two recommendation letters.

-• Signed essential functions form
+• Signed essential functions form.

 Each applicant must arrange for transcripts to be sent directly from all institutions attended to the Office of Graduate Admissions.
 When the application is complete, the file is sent to the Pathologists’ Assistant Admissions Committee.
 Recommendation letters can be from faculty in a pre-requisite course, a lab professional with whom the applicant has worked, current employer, or professional peer.
 Interviews are granted to qualified applicants after the committee has reviewed the completed admissions packet.